GeorgeBrackpool/Tinder-Clone/README.md

 Contributing

-This project is not large or important and is more to showcase what I have learnt, however feedback and advice is more than welcome through my email!
+This project is not large or important and is more to showcase what I have learnt, however feedback and advice is more than welcome!

 License